mikejholly/impressive-markdown/present.md

 ~

-add support for new social networks as they trend: vine, socialcam, etc.
+add support for new trendy networks

 ~

+backend stays the same

+~

-backend stays the same - pull entries from multiple services
+pull entries from multiple services

 ~